Erosion – The wearing away and removal of material by turning it into a solution or by attrition, abrasion or hydraulic action

 Abrasion: Wearing down the river bed by grinding, rubbing, scratching and scuffing like sandpaper.

-Hydraulic Action: River flow compresses pockets of air against the banks of the river into cracks, which expand and fracture the rock over time.
+Hydraulic Action: The force of water against riverbanks compresses air into cracks, which expands and fractures the rock over time.

 To remember that erosion is attrition, abrasion, hydraulic action and turning material into a solution, learn the following story: